iuliadmtru/Argus.jl/README.md

 Argus provides a set of pre-defined syntax classes, including `expr`, `funcall` and `fundef`.

+_Syntax templates_ are expanded to produce Julia code.
+They contain variables that are replaced with information gathered during pattern matching.

-A _rule_ contains a description and a pattern.
+A _rule_ contains a description, a pattern and, optionally, a template.
 In the case of rules, matching recursively traverses a given unit of source code (e.g. a file) and collects the sub-expressions that match the rule's pattern.
 Pattern variables bound by these identifications are returned in corresponding _binding sets_.

 Rules may be organised into _rule groups_.
 For example, it may be useful to group all rules related to Julia usage in a `lang` group: